-We constructed a new 245,000 square foot finished goods warehouse in 2010 which is located adjacent to our existing converting facility.
-This project has allowed us to consolidate all of our converted product inventory and shipping in Pryor and has eliminated third-party warehouse storage and product transfer costs which will allow us to improve our customer service and logistics performance and reduce operating costs.
+We constructed a new 245,000 square foot finished goods warehouse in 2010 that is located adjacent to our converting facility.
+This project allowed us to consolidate all of our converted product inventory and shipping in Pryor and has eliminated third-party warehouse storage and product transfer costs.
+We further expect this consolidation to improve our customer service and logistics performance and reduce operating costs.